KDugg84/CI-Flask-Messenger-MS3-GP/README.md

 Imagery does not really feature with this application other than the default profile picture that is added to a user's account when they sigh up.

+The default avatar image that a user gets when they have created an account came from here [Default Profile Images](https://stock.adobe.com/es/search?k=%22default+profile+picture%22)

 ### Wireframes

 Add the images or links for your wireframes here.